-The Board of Directors has appointed an Audit Committee from among its own members consisting of Sven-Åke Johansson
+Audit Committee from among its own members consisting of Märta Josefsson (Chairman), Göte Dahlin and Pär Nuder.
+Sven-Åke Johansson, who was formerly the Committee's Chairman, stepped down in conjunction with the 2010 Annual General Meeting.

-(Chairman) and Märtha Josefsson.
 The Audit Committee acts as an extension of the Board for the monitoring of issues relating to accounting, auditing and financial reporting.
 Its remit includes addressing issues relating to operational risks and risk management, internal control (environment, design and implementation), accounting principles and financial follow-up and reporting, and the performance of audits.
+The Committee regularly meets with senior executives to discuss and form an opinion of the state of the company's essential processes from an internal control perspective.
+Board members review all interim reports.
+The year-end report, the corporate governance report and the administration report are discussed specifically at the Committee's meeting early each year.
 The Committee meets regularly with the company's auditor to obtain information on the focus, scope and results of audit activities.
 It operates according to separate rules of procedure, which are reviewed and adopted annually by the Board.
 Fabege's Audit Committee meets the Code's requirements on composition and its members possess skills and experience on accounting and other issues within the Committee's area of responsibility.